 This tells the Apache modwsgi module to redirect any requests to the web server to the WSGI script that you created above.
 Your WSGI script in turn directs the requests to your CKAN instance.

 7. Modify the Apache ports.conf file

 Open /etc/apache2/ports.conf.
-We need to replace the default port 80 with the 8080 one.
+Look in the file for the following lines: